← Back to Real Engineering Stories

 Root Cause Analysis

-Primary Cause: Hot partition caused by celebrity users.
+Primary Cause: Hot partition driven by celebrity users—not a broken hash function.

 What Happened:

-2. Celebrity users (with millions of followers) had user_ids that hashed to Shard 1
+2. Ten celebrity users (combined 40M followers) hashed to Shard 1

 Why It Was So Bad: